 Revenue recognition simply means that revenue is shown in the P&L when it is earned, rather than when it is received or when it is invoiced.

-Businesses across various industries accept upfront payments for goods or services, which can be helpful to boost cash flows and pay operating expenses.
-However, this prepayment is treated as unearned revenue until the goods or services have been provided.
+Businesses across various industries accept upfront payments, which can be helpful to boost cash flows and pay operating expenses.
+However, this income is treated as unearned revenue until the goods or services have been provided.

 Examples of deferred revenue include:

 - Retainers received by lawyers or accountants